data-integrations/google-cloud/docs/BigQueryTable-batchsource.md

 **Enable Querying Views**: Whether to allow querying views.
 Since BigQuery views are not materialized by default, querying them may have a performance overhead.

-**View Materialization Project**: The project name where the View should be materialized.
-Defaults to the same project in which the view is located.
+**View Materialization Project**: The project name where the temporary table should be materialized.
+Defaults to the same project in which the table is located.

-**View Materialization Dataset**: The dataset in the specified project where the view should be materialized.
-Defaults to the same dataset in which the view is located.
+**View Materialization Dataset**: The dataset in the specified project where the temporary table should be materialized.
+Defaults to the same dataset in which the table is located.

 **Temporary Bucket Name**: Google Cloud Storage bucket to store temporary data in.
 Temporary data will be deleted after it has been read.
 If it is not provided, a unique bucket will be